Journey from Homeschool to College Graduation

 - If you start getting discouraged on a particular day, put it up.
 Education should be a fun challenge, not something to dread.
 Learning should take place everyday and should be fun.
 Obviously it is hard work, but learning should always be a good thing.

 - Remember that Life is Education.
 Learning should never stop just because the books are put away.
 Talk, talk, talk.
-Talk about Galileo when sitting on the porch looking at stars.
-Talk about how the different armies march while taking your afternoon walk.
-Talk about how that song on the radio is a retelling of a Shakespeare sonnet.
+Ponder Galileo when sitting on the porch looking at stars.
+Consider how the different armies march while taking your afternoon walk.
+Discuss how that song on the radio is a retelling of a Shakespeare sonnet.